Bad Dude Tito: Impact Wrestling (2023)

 At Sacrifice, as part of a partnership between Impact Wrestling and NJPW, Haste and Tito faced Impact World Tag Team Champions Bullet Club (Ace Austin and Chris Bey) in a losing effort.
 They lost to Bullet Club again at Multiverse United in a four-way tag team match which also involved Aussie Open (Kyle Fletcher and Mark Davis) and the Motor City Machine Guns (Alex Shelley and Chris Sabin).

-Major League Wrestling (2024–present)
+Major League Wrestling (2024)

 During The Burning Crush, which aired on February 17, 2024, it was announced that Tito would face Matt Riddle at Intimidation Games.
 At the event on February 29, Tito was unsuccessful at winning the NJPW World Television Championship against Riddle.
 On April 20 at War Chamber II, Tito (accompanied by Salina de la Renta) unsuccessfully challenged Satoshi Kojima for the MLW World Heavyweight Championship.
 On May 11 at MLW Azteca Lucha, Tito defeated Rickey Shane Page to win the MLW National Openweight Championship.
 On June 22 at Anniversary '24, Tito made his first title defence, defeating Jake Crist.
 On November 9 at Lucha Apocalypto, Tito was defeated by Matthew Justice in a falls count anywhere match, ending his reign at 182 days.